Nazir Begum

-Nazir Begum, (born 15 May 1939) also known as Nazeer Begum (Urdu;نذیر بیگم) is a Pakistani folk singer, classical singer, radio singer and playback singer.
-She is a prominent Pakistani folk and playback singer, particularly known for her contributions to Punjabi and Urdu cinema during the "Golden Era of Lollywood" era of the 1960s and 1970s.
+Nazir Begum (born 15 May 1939), also known as Nazeer Begum (Urdu: نذیر بیگم), is a prominent Pakistani folk, classical, and playback singer, particularly known for her contributions to the Punjabi and Urdu cinema during the "Golden Era of Lollywood" era in the 1960s and 1970s.

 Early life

 Nazir Begum was born in Faisalabad on May 15, 1939 after partition of India then her family migrated to Pakistan.
 At a young age, she moved to Peshawar, where she started singing.
 She loved singing from childhood and used to sing at her school.
 This early passion led her to pursue singing professionally.
 While in her early teens, around 13 or 14, she started singing at Radio Pakistan in Peshawar.
 The prominence of radio in the 1950s meant this was a prestigious position.

 After marrying at a young age in Peshawar, she and her husband relocated to Karachi.
 Nazir Begum's brother-in-law was the renowned Pakistani cricketer Maqsood Ahmed.
 Maqsood used his influence to help Nazeer Begum's career.
 He referred her to his friend, Hameed Naseem, a producer at Radio Pakistan in Karachi.
 In the mid-1950s, before the widespread availability of television, Radio Pakistan was the most influential medium for information and entertainment.
 It had a reach that extended across both domestic and international audiences.
 The radio network acted as an important training ground for budding artists.
 It provided a platform for live performances, allowing Nazir Begum to learn and hone her skills alongside established classical and semi-classical musicians.